 Smash is an offensive stroke in table tennis that often comes as a winner.
-It is a shot that attackers use to destroy their opponent.
-Smash is not only the shot of aggression in table tennis, but it also relies on timing and accuracy.
+It is a shot that attackers use to destroy their opponents.
+Smash is not only a shot of aggression in table tennis, but it also relies on timing and accuracy.

 In table tennis, when you hit a smash, your opponent will return it by lobbing the ball and the lob bounces high on your table.
 That means you have to smash again and the rally may continue with smashing and lobbing until one of you comes as a winner.
 So make a habit of smashing one after another with the help of proper timing and precision.

 Now, let’s come to the topic of smash in table tennis.

 What is a Smash in Table Tennis?

 The Smash is an offensive stroke in table tennis to force your opponent to go to the backfoot.
 When the ball is high enough, players use the smash stroke by hitting the ball at shoulder height with a flat contact.
 The object of smash is to generate maximum speed, not spin.